-- submissions were received as part of the Phase 2 public consultation process. - " A total of approximately 120 people attended the public open house to learn more about the Phase 2 detailed draft plan directions. - " Staff continued to connect with individuals and community groups in other ways to answer questions and collect feedback on the detailed draft plan directions and on the finalized draft plan content.
+- " 190 unique survey or comment submissions were received as part of the Phase 2 public consultation process. - " A total of approximately 120 people attended the public open house to learn more about the Phase 2 detailed draft plan directions. - " Staff continued to connect with individuals and community groups in other ways to answer questions and collect feedback on the detailed draft plan directions and on the draft plan content.